The Donovans: Michael Donovan

 Michael Donovan grew up in Macksville, NSW surrounded by the country sounds of his parents, the late Mick and Aileen Donovan.
 He has been in the music industry for 51 years, singing and playing guitar by the age of six.
 Michael credits his mum and dad as being his greatest inspiration.
 His memories of his upbringing of music started in Eungai Rail, NSW.
 Michael’s dad Micko taught him to play the ukulele and then began performing with his late sister Agnes, and brothers Merv and Hilton.
 Michael moved to Sydney in 1981 where he formed The Donovan Band.
 Michael has toured Australia with the legendary Brian Young Show across Australia including Airlie Beach in Queensland, Mt Isa, Tennant Creek, Yuendumu and Alice Springs.
 Michael was also the musical director for the Aboriginal Showcase which was held annually across 3 years at the Tamworth Country Music Festival in the late 1990’s.

 Michael was a member of the band Runaway Train for two years performing at an Australia Day Concert with the late Slim Dusty and Lee Kernaghan in Tamworth.
 Runaway Train was nominated for a Golden Guitar in 1998.

-A career highlight for Michael was playing for the Queen with Uncle Jimmy Little in Canberra for a Museum Opening.
-Michael also has fond memories Performing at the Country Music Concert in Kempsey featuring John ‘Doc’ Riley, Fibber Parker and the late Ricky Shipp.
+A career highlight for Michael was playing for Elizabeth II with Uncle Jimmy Little in Canberra at a Museum Opening.
+He has also cited performances at the Country Music Concert in Kempsey featuring John ‘Doc’ Riley, Fibber Parker and the late Ricky Shipp among his fondest memories.

 Michael is working on his first solo album.